scoulomb/myk8s/Deployment/advanced/article.md

 We can see traffic is load balanced between pods.

-Side note: [TODO]
-We can observe that when creating service no `containerPort` was created unlike `kubectl run` Impact can be seen when using the proxy
+We can observe that when creating service no `containerPort` was created unlike `kubectl run` Impact can be seen when using the proxy.
+See note on [container port](./container-port.md).

 ## Load new software version: v2 and trigger a new deployment